Russia-Ukraine crisis: FG to evacuate Nigerians through Poland

 “The Federal Government of Nigeria is making necessary arrangements for the evacuation of those stranded in Ukraine through the Embassy in Warsaw, Poland.

-The Nigerian Embassy in Poland further said staff and along with volunteers will be at the Polish-Ukrainian borders with buses and vans to pick up Nigerians from the crossing border points and different locations.
+The Nigerian Embassy in Poland also said that staff, as well as volunteers will be at the Polish-Ukrainian borders with buses and vans to pick up Nigerians from the crossing border points and different locations.

 The locations included Hrebenne-Rawa Ruska, Korczowa-Krakowiec, Medyka-Szeginie, and Budomierz-Hurszew.